 Besides, recent studies have found that eating nuts may reduce adulthood weight gain.
-Possible reasons behind this are that chewing nuts takes effort; nuts are also high in fiber, which might help to keep people feeling full and not reaching for extra calories.
+Possible reasons behind this are that chewing nuts takes effort.
+Also, nuts are high in fiber, which might help keep people feeling full and not reach for extra calories.

-If you have been thinking of starting a Keto diet or have been wanting to lose weight, nuts are your go-to snack.
+Yes, nuts are part of a Keto-friendly diet.
+If you have been thinking of starting a Keto diet or wanting to lose weight, nuts are your go-to snack.

 Why?
 Because nuts are a keto-friendly food for many reasons like:

 - Nuts fill you up.
-They are heavy foods, which means that a small number of nuts can fill your stomach and will help to stop you will feeling hungry frequently.
+They are heavy foods, which means that a small number of nuts can fill your stomach and stop you from feeling hungry frequently.

-- Nuts are a superfood; in a small quantity, they provide the body with an adequate amount of nutrition as well as calories.
+- Nuts are a superfood; they provide the body with an adequate amount of nutrition and calories in a small quantity.

 - Nuts are high in healthy fats, which helps with cholesterol.